JamesANZ/cross-llm-mcp/README.md

 ---

+## GEMINI

+Model: gemini-2.5-flash

+Quantum computing is a revolutionary approach to computation...

+---

 Summary:
-- Successful responses: 3/3
+- Successful responses: 4/4
-- Total tokens used: 1250
+- Total tokens used: 1650
 ```

 #### `call-llm`